-• Stewarton development framework
+Stewarton development framework

 The Stewarton Development framework will be adopted as Supplementary Guidance, sitting alongside Local Development Plan 2.
-The framework contains a Shared Action Plan, with projects and initiatives that if implemented will see Stewarton become a better place for those living within it.
 Actions, which could be supported by the REF include streetscape improvements to Avenue Square, the historic heart of Stewarton, improvements to the blue-green network within the town, the delivery of a lighting strategy and the implementation of expanded cycle infrastructure.